OCahungo/databricks_apparel_streaming/README.md

 ## 4. Prerequisites

-- Intermediate Python (alternatively, SQL if you prefer to write the code in SQL).
-The project is focused on using Python for the DLT pipeline.
+- Intermediate Python (or SQL, if you prefer).
+The project focuses on using Python for the DLT pipeline.
 - Intermediate Databricks knowledge.
-You might be able to complete this project with Junior experience, but it might be harder to follow the tasks on your own.
-In such cases, feel free to copy snippets of code from the `final_dlt.py` file and just run and observe the DLT pipeline.
+While you may be able to complete this project with junior-level experience, it may be more difficult to follow the tasks independently.
+If you need help, feel free to copy code snippets from the final_dlt.py file to run and observe the DLT pipeline.

 ## 5. How to start?